 Editor's note: View our "Chevrolet Colorado '15 Mid-Size Truck" photo gallery for detailed photos of the vehicle.

-Chevrolet has re-entered the mid-size truck market in the U.S. with the debut of the all-new 2015 Chevrolet Colorado.
+Chevrolet has reentered the mid-size truck market in the U.S. with the debut of the all-new 2015 Chevrolet Colorado.
+The new Colorado was developed specifically for the North American market.

-The Colorado will be available in three trim levels — the WT, LT, and Z71 — that will all be available in either 2WD or 4WD.
+Chevrolet will offer three trim levels — the WT, LT, and Z71 trims — that will all be available in either 2WD or 4WD.

-The Colorado will be outfitted with a 2.5L I-4 engine as standard, which produces 193 hp at 184 lb.-ft. of torque.
-A 3.6L V-6, which produces 302 hp at 270 lb.-ft. of torque, will also be available.
-For the 2016 model-year, Chevrolet expects to make a Duramax 2.8L I-4 turbodiesel available for the Colorado.
+The Colorado will be outfitted with a 2.5L I-4 engine as standard, which achieves 193 hp at 184 lb.-ft. of torque.
+A 3.6L V-6, which achieves 302 hp at 270 lb.-ft. of torque will also be available.
+During the 2015 calendar year, Chevrolet expects to make a Duramax 2.8L I-4 turbodiesel available for the Colorado.

 When properly equipped, the Colorado is expected to have a trailering capacity of more than 6,700 pounds.
 All capacities, including fuel efficiency, are currently pending.

-To help keep overall mass down and improve front-to-rear weight balance, the Colorado features a segment-first aluminum hood.
-It also features the mid-size segment's only active aero grille shutters, which close at certain highway speeds to enhance aerodynamics, according to Chevrolet.
+To help keep overall mass down and improve the front-to-rear weight balance, the Colorado features a segment-first aluminum hood.
+It also features the segment's only active aero grille shutters, which close at certain highway speeds to enhance aerodynamics.
+The North American version of the Colorado is 900 pounds lighter, 16 inches shorter, 5 inches narrower, and 3 inches lower than the global version of the vehicle.

 The Colorado features a number of solutions for hauling and accessing cargo: